Our Team Approach - Ann Arbor Spine Center

 A nonsurgical approach to back and neck pain

 What makes our spine center unique is its emphasis on a nonsurgical approach to back and neck problems.
 Typically, advanced spine centers in the United States use PMR physicians (physiatrists) because they have advanced training in non-surgical treatment of spine problems.
 They focus on understanding how posture, walking, standing and sitting affect the spine.
-Physiatrists have specialized training that helps patients recover from back and neck strain "without surgery".* Dr. Andrew Egger, Dr. Michael Louwers and Dr. Carrie Stewart are board-certified physical medicine and rehabilitation physicians at Ann Arbor Spine Center.
+Physiatrists have specialized training that helps patients recover from back and neck strain "without surgery".* Dr. Andrew Egger and Dr. Michael Louwers are board-certified physical medicine and rehabilitation physicians at Ann Arbor Spine Center.
 Drs.
 Egger and Louwers are both fellowship-trained in Interventional Pain Management and are proficient in the evaluation of spine patients, diagnostics, injection therapy and EMGs.
-Dr. Stewart specializes in helping the back and neck pain sufferer return to activity without surgery and is proficient in the evaluation of spine patients, diagnostics and electrodiagnostic testing.

 However, if your back or neck problem requires surgery, the spine specialized neurosurgeons and orthopedic surgeons at Ann Arbor Spine Center already treat the area's most complex surgical cases.
 These cases include herniated discs, spinal fractures, spinal deformity, spinal tumor and scoliosis.
 Our surgeons use some of the most advanced instrumentation and spine surgery techniques.